-During the early 1960s, fewer than 20 Mini Beach Cars were built by the Longbridge Experimental Department, all but one of which were in left-hand drive form.
+During the early 1960s, around 20 Mini Beach Cars were built by the Longbridge Experimental Department, all but one of which were in left-hand-drive form.

-But there wasn’t just one style of Mini Beach Car designs, as can be seen below.
+However, there wasn’t just one style of Mini Beach Car design, as can be seen below.

 Mini Beach Car: fun in the sun

 In his 1964 book ‘The Mini Story’, Laurence Pomeroy provided the following information on these fair weather variants: ‘For use in the balmier parts of the world, BMC have built a small number of prestige cars in the shape of a most elegant “beach wagon”.
 Cars of this kind have been featured at Turin Motor Shows for many years, and, by definition, have neither doors nor windows.
 Protection from the sun, however, is afforded by either a metal canopy or, like the Surrey, by a ‘roof on top’ made of canvas.

 ‘In the Mini version of this theme, the Chief Stylist, Dick Burzi, himself of Italian parenthood, was given a free hand and came up with an entrancing and most elegant little car of which 16 have been made for the use of hotels de grande luxe who use them to carry customers from the bar to the beach.’

 What we do know is that Austin commissioned a run of door-less Mini-based ‘Beach Cars’ between December 1961 and March 1962.
 According to the Longbridge production records, 14 Beach Cars were made during this period, all in left-hand-drive form.
 AROnline reader and former Mini Beach Car owner, Robert Forbes, told us in 2014: ‘Per the Longbridge production records, 14 were built as described and, of course, the brown tan one in RHD purportedly used by the Queen.
 As that car exists, call that the 15th.’